 Some people find it easier to write this section of their business plan last after reviewing all the other components of the plan.

 Break Sections into Separate Tasks

 Writing your first business plan may seem like a daunting task.
+Just another one of many related financial tasks to conquer.
 One way to overcome this is by breaking each part of the plan into smaller components.
 Doing so makes the process more manageable.